abhilashmnair/spotifydl-webhook/README.md

 python3 index.py
 ```

 `Note: This can be hosted on Heroku or other platforms.
-Configurations for those platforms are to be done prior to running the code`
+Configurations for those platforms are to be done before running the code`